Jetson, Kentucky

 Jetson is an unincorporated community in Butler County, Kentucky, United States.

 Geography and location

-The community is located at 37°14′57″N 86°31′55″W, along Kentucky Route 70 at its junction with KY 1328 (Aberdeen-Jetson Road) in eastern Butler County.
+The community is located at 37°14′57″N 86°31′55″W, along Kentucky Route 70 at its junction with KY 1328 (Leonard Oak Road) and KY 411 (Love Lee Road) in eastern Butler County.
 KY 70 leads about 9.5 mi west to the Morgantown/Aberdeen area, and 5.8 mi east to Roundhill and the county's eastern boundary with Edmonson County.

 Education

 Students in Reedyville attend Butler County Schools in Morgantown, including Butler County Middle and high schools.
-Since the early-2000s, the closest elementary school to the community is North Butler Elementary, located along KY 70 about halfway between Aberdeen and Jetson.
+Since early 2005, the closest elementary school to the community is North Butler Elementary, located along KY 70 about halfway between Aberdeen and Jetson.
 Elementary students previously attended Fourth District Elementary School, which was based in Jetson.
-It, along with Fifth District Elementary in Welcome, consolidated to establish North Butler Elementary sometime in the early-2000s.
-The old Fourth District building has converted into a church.
+It, along with Fifth District Elementary in Welcome, consolidated to establish North Butler Elementary in the fall of 2005.
+Temple Hill General Baptist Church purchased the old Fourth District building in 2007 and has converted to a church.